-Who will be doing the negotiating?
+Who is doing the negotiating?

 In trade policy, the European Commission negotiates on behalf of the EU and its 28 Member States: one voice representing 500m people is more effective than if each EU Member State tried to negotiate separately.
-The TTIP is no exception and so the Commission, led by EU Trade Commissioner Karel De Gucht, will represent the EU at the negotiating table.
-The Commission will negotiate on the basis of guidelines agreed by the Council, where the governments of all EU Member States are represented.
-The Commission's Trade Department will take the lead.
-It will work closely with other Commission departments, especially those dealing with the areas that will be the main focus of the negotiations.
+The TTIP is no exception and so the Commission, led by the EU Trade Commissioner, represents the EU at the negotiating table.
+The Commission negotiates on the basis of guidelines agreed by the Council, where the governments of all EU Member States are represented.
+The Commission's Trade Department is in the lead.
+It works closely with other Commission departments, especially those dealing with the areas that are the main focus of the negotiations.
+The Issue of EU lead negotiators is available to the public.

-For the US, the United States Trade Representative (USTR) will be the main negotiator.
+For the US, the United States Trade Representative (USTR) is the main negotiator

-How will negotiators be held accountable?
+How are negotiators being held accountable?

-Throughout the negotiations, the European Commission will keep the EU Member States in the Council and the European Parliament informed of developments.
+Throughout the negotiations, the European Commission is keeping the EU Member States in the Council and the European Parliament informed of developments.
 In the end, once the negotiators have come up with an agreement, it will be the Council, together with the European Parliament, which will examine and approve or reject the final agreement.
-On the US side, it will be the US Congress.
+On the US side, it will be the US Congress..